1982–83 NFL playoffs: Schedule

 In the United States, CBS televised the NFC playoff games, while NBC broadcast the AFC games and Super Bowl XVII.

 The players' strike and the reduced regular season caused the playoffs and Super Bowl to be delayed by one week than what they were originally scheduled for (the playoffs in the 1980s usually began at or near the last weekend of December).
-Because of the eight-game first round, this was the first (and currently only) time that NFL playoff games were regionally televised across the United States instead of nationwide.
+Because of the eight-game first round, this was the first time that NFL playoff games were regionally televised across the United States instead of nationwide.
 The league still used the two traditional weekend 12:30 p.m. and 4:00 p.m.
 EST time slots, and did not hold prime time postseason games until the 2001–02 playoffs.
-Furthermore, scheduling conflicts forced the conference championship games to be played on separate days.
+Furthermore, scheduling conflicts with college basketball on CBS that had been previously set before the NFL playoffs were rescheduled following the resumption of play forced the conference championship games to be played on separate days.